Established by The Royal Canadian Geographical Society in 2012, the medal recognizes achievement for “excellence in Arctic leadership.”

 A two-page letter must clearly respond to the mandatory criteria and categories of qualifications outlined here.

 The nomination package must clearly demonstrate the nominee’s collaborative approach to improve any facet of Arctic knowledge and/or life for northerners.
+In considering suitable nominees, you are encouraged to be inclusive, in respect to gender and the diversity of Canadians.

 In addition to the mandatory criteria, candidates will be evaluated on their qualifications in one or more of the following categories referring to the significance of contributions to Arctic leadership in any field including (but not exclusive to):